ToddMaxey/WireShark_Configuration/README.md

 Cert (Certificate) tls.handshake.certificates or pkcs12 or x509af or x509ce or x509if or x509sat

-Auth Username / LDAP assertion (Authenication Username) ldap.assertionValue or radius.User_Name or ntlmssp.auth.username or imap.request.username or mapi.EcDoConnect.name or kerberos.CNameString
+User / LDAP assertion / SNI / URI / HTTP / Cert  tls.handshake.extensions_server_name or http.request.uri or http.request.line or ldap.assertionValue or radius.User_Name or ntlmssp.auth.username or imap.request.username or mapi.EcDoConnect.name or kerberos.CNameString or x509sat.printableString

-SNI / URI (TLS URL Endpoint) tls.handshake.extensions_server_name

 HTTP Version  Shows HTTP2 (h2) and HTTP1.1